stvbuller/Zoo-app/README.md

 # Zoo-app

+Week 12 homework.

 This uses the npm packages prompt and mysql.

-The database used id zooDB.sql.
+The database used is zooDB.sql.